kwertyops/byte-of-python/src/functions.md

 - Defining functions is not completely new to you - you have defined the function `main()` in every program you have written
 - When you define a function, note that the code in the function is **not executed**.
 The code within the function is executed only when you *call* the function.
 - Think of the function definition as a recipe, telling python exactly what to do when another part of the program calls the function.
+- To *call* a function (i.e., to *run its code*): at the point where you want it to run, write the name of the funtion, with parentheses.

 Example: